filamentgroup/tablesaw/README.md

     ...
 ```

-Use `data-sortable-tablesaw-switch` to add a select form element to manually choose the sort order.
+Use `data-tablesaw-sortable-switch` to add a select form element to manually choose the sort order.

     <table data-sortable data-sortable-switch>